everypinio/hardpy/docs/examples/stand_cloud_reader.md

 **params**

-Allows the user to retrieve data about a test run by by filters from `/test_run` URL.
+Allows the user to retrieve data about a test run by filters from `/test_run` URL.
 Filters are specified as parameters.
 A special place is occupied by the filter by field `dut.info`, which allows to add fields `dut.info` as keys for the filter in the parameters.